-- v1.01 - 1.06: Indicated not to use tape to label RNA.
-Modified RNA quantities to submit to comply with new methods used at GECF.
-Clarified that the submission form itself must contain all information.
-Clarified that providing the profile analysis will streamline the workflow.
+- v1.01 - 1.06: Clarified that providing the profile analysis will streamline the workflow.
 Clarified that RNAs must be brought to GECF in parallel with form.
 Suggested to also send the excel report of the RNA profiling instrument.
 Explicitly mentioned BRB-seq.
 Decreased minimum amount for stranded prep from 100ng to 50ng.